Share:

 What rights must companies enable under GDPR?

-The GDPR grants “data subject rights” to EU citizens, which gives them control over their personal data.
-This includes the right to:
+The GDPR grants “data subject rights” to EU citizens, which gives them control over their data.
+It includes the right to:

-• Learn more about the handling of personal data;
+• Learn more about how we handle personal data.

 • Access a company’s collection of personal information;

-• Have inaccurate personal information updated or erased;
+• Have inaccurate personal information updated or erased as part of personal data protection efforts;

 • Request the correction and deletion of personal data in specific situations (sometimes referred to as the “right to be forgotten”);